Thebuilderekes/django-learns/business_site/blog/trackprogress.md

 essential attributes and methods for navigation links, such as `has_next``, `has_previous``, ``next_page_number``, ``previous_page_number``, and ``paginator.num_pages``.
-- Error Handling: It includes built-in exceptions like `EmptyPage` and `PageNotAnInteger` to handle cases where a user requests an invalid page.
+- Error Handli g: It includes built-in exceptions like `EmptyPage` and `PageNotAnInteger` to handle cases where a user requests an invalid page.

 ## Adding exceptions to pagination